tdbe/Tdbe-2023-URP-DOTS-ECS-Graphics-Physics/README.md

 - always think about the limits; e.g. is it bad if you wipe out all enemies on the screen at the same time?
 - use state machines; approaches are described in code (e.g. in GameSystem).
 - maybe break up large components if there is some small part you're writing to a lot.
-- mak things clear at a glance: hierarchy objects, inspector notes, code descriptions of your ideas etc.
+- make things clear at a glance: hierarchy objects, inspector notes, code descriptions of your ideas etc.

 Some annoying quirks I found: